About

 My approach is strongly rooted in Attachment theory and influenced by Interpersonal Neurobiology and the science of Self-Compassion.
 I am trained in many different therapeutic modalities some of which include:

-In addition to my private practice, I enjoy working as an Infant and Early Childhood Mental Health Clinician.
 My skills and knowledge base are ever-evolving and growing as I embrace being a lifelong learner.
 My instincts are to seek mentorship and clinical supervision for guidance in my work, as I expect nothing less than my best for my clients.

 Karisa graduated from the University of Alberta’s Master of Science in Occupational Therapy Program and has since practiced in mental health and pediatric settings.
 She is passionate about working collaboratively with neurodivergent children, youth, and their families.
 Her approach involves fostering a sense of safety, connection, and functional skill building through meaningful occupations.
 Karisa uses a flexible and eclectic therapeutic style drawing on a variety of evidence-informed methods to best meet the unique goals, interests, and strengths of individuals and their support systems.